-Social media is a major game changer in today’s marketing world.
+Social media is a significant game changer in today’s marketing world.
 Even if your business is small, it pays to utilize social media marketing.
 Start small.
 In fact, it’s best to manage one or two company accounts rather than force your resources to manage accounts on all the hyped social media platforms.

 Some people still question the value of social media marketing.
-But it builds online presence by increasing your company’s Google search rankings; it also humanizes your brand and allows customers to have a better, faster connection with you.
+But it builds an online presence by increasing your company’s Google search rankings; it also humanizes your brand and allows customers to have a better, faster connection with you.
 The tips below will help you manage social media for your small business.

 Decide on your target audience

 Why?
 You need to use the best social media platform for your business, so think of your company’s target audience.
-Every social media platform is popular with a certain demographic, so choose wisely.
+Every social media platform is popular with a specific demographic, so choose wisely.
 Here’s a quick breakdown of popular social media networks:

 - Teenagers like Vine, Snapchat, YouTube, Tumblr, and Instagram.

 - Business types and leaders use professional networks on LinkedIn.

 - Parents and grandparents are likely found on Facebook.

 - Influencers and bloggers are keen on Twitter and Tumblr.